Dynamic Decision Frequency with Continuous Options: Empirical Analysis

 \subsection{Robustness to interaction frequencies}

 In classic RL, interaction and decision frequencies are the same.
 Due to this design choice, high interaction frequencies negatively impact performance.
-In this experiment, we test SAC, FiGAR-SAC, DAC-PPO and our algorithm for different interaction frequencies on three different environments: \texttt{Mountain Car}, \texttt{Half Cheetah} and \texttt{Ball in a Cup} from OpenAI Gym, and MuJoCo \cite{brockman_openai_2016, todorov2012mujoco}.
+In this experiment, we test SAC, FiGAR-SAC, DAC-PPO and our algorithm for different interaction frequencies on three different environments: \texttt{Point Mass}, \texttt{Cheetah} and \texttt{Ball in a Cup} from DeepMind control suit \cite{tassa2018deepmind}.
 We hypothesize that in continuous control, RL frameworks which choose an action for each task time-step are not robust to high-frequency interactions.
-One issue arises in terms of exploration that is when the action-cycle time becomes small, the change in the state vanishes and the agent cannot explore the task state-space efficiently, given that the behavior of the actor in the first stages of learning is independently random in each time-step.
-To examine this hypothesis, we setup the tasks of \texttt{Mountain Car} and \texttt{Ball in a Cup} with sparse rewards, and \texttt{Half Cheetah} with dense rewards for different action-cycle times and measure discounted returns.
+One issue arises in terms of exploration that is when the action-cycle time becomes small, the change in the state vanishes and the agent cannot explore the task state-space efficiently, given that the behaviour of the actor in the first stages of learning is independently random in each time-step.
+To examine this hypothesis, we set up the tasks of \texttt{Point Mass} and \texttt{Ball in a Cup} with sparse rewards, and \texttt{Cheetah} with dense rewards for different action-cycle times and measure discounted returns.
 For each algorithm, we run 30 seeds for 400 minutes of task time.
+For CTCO we use high-frequency penalty $\beta_h=0.05$ and options with $n_\text{RBF}=3$ in all tasks.
 Fig.~\ref{fig:frequency-analysis}a shows that the performance of SAC, FiGAR-SAC and DAC-PPO is influenced by interaction frequency.
 However, Our algorithm maintains almost constant performance across the range of different frequencies.
-In \texttt{Half Cheetah} it has sub-optimal performance, suggesting that with dense reward, simpler algorithms like SAC and FiGAR-SAC achieve higher performance.
+In \texttt{Cheetah}, it has sub-optimal performance, suggesting that with dense reward, simpler algorithms like SAC and FiGAR-SAC achieve higher performance.